john-h-k/jcc/README.md

 JCC is designed to be a pure C11 (no dependencies) C11 compiler.

+## Is it sound?
+No, it is text based

 ## Design

 The current design consists of 3 stages: